TF Globe Image

 History: The Bamford Foundation was established in 1990 by Calvin D. Bamford, Jr. and Joanne Bamford with the intent of supporting their home community of Tacoma, Washington.
 As long-time President of Globe Machine Manufacturing Company, founded in 1917 and located on Tacoma’s tide-flats, Calvin has demonstrated his commitment to give back to the Tacoma community through this foundation and through his membership on boards and in a variety of community organizations.
 Likewise, Joanne, having moved to the area in 1967 when she married Cal, has led a number of boards and has worked with many charitable organizations in the areas of education, human services and the arts, in order to improve the quality of life of families in Tacoma.
 The Bamford Foundation embodies the values that Joanne and Calvin instilled in their children and hope to instill in future generations.
 These values include the importance of family, life-long education, involvement in one's community, and generosity.

-3. Early Childhood Education: Promotion of young children’s healthy development and learning through support of organizations that improve access to and quality of early childhood education, support and educate parents as their child’s first teachers, and enhance professional development of those who work with young children.
+2. Early Learning and Parent support: : we promote the healthy development and learning of young children 0-8 though our support of organizations, programs and initiatives/partnerships which improve access to and quality of early learning experiences including child care, support parents and primary caregivers as their children's first teachers, and enhance professional development and support of those who work with and care for young children.

 Areas that the Foundation will not support: